-Why Scarlett Johansson May Have Just Found Her Match in Colin Jost
+Why Scarlett Johansson Has Found Her Forever Match in Colin Jost

 "I'm on guard," she offered as reason for her hesitance, "because I have a young daughter.
 That's something I'm more concerned about."

 But when she encountered Jost while rehearsing for her Mar.
 11, 2017 Saturday Night Live hosting gig to promote her sci-fi flick Ghost in the Shell, she wasn't not intrigued.
-The pair had "kind of known each other," as Jost later put it since her 2006 debut on the show, the 36-year-old Staten Island native earning his star-making gig on the sketch comedy staple in 2005 mere months after graduating from Harvard.
+The pair had "kind of known each other," as Jost later put it since 2010.
+It was on the actress' third go-round hosting that she finally took noticed of the 37-year-old Staten Island native, who earned his star-making gig on the sketch comedy staple in 2005, mere months after graduating from Harvard.

+He had pitched a sketch that poked fun at MTV hits 16 and Pregnant and My Super Sweet 16 that she was to take part in.
+"It was some dumb parody that he had written, and he was in there partly directing this segment we had to do," she recalled to The Hollywood Reporter in September.
+"That's my first memory of him.
+He seemed very confident at the time.
+I don't know if he felt that way, but in that environment, if you're not confident as a writer, your stuff just never gets produced."

+At the time, she was still wed to Reynolds, but when she returned for the fifth time seven years later, Jost was still serving as a head writer and still confident, having already claimed a spot behind the Weekend Update desk with costar Michael Che.

 His clean-cut looks and quick wit had already charmed the likes of Rashida Jones and the editors at People who named him their Sexiest Joke Writer and he checked off more than a few items on Johansson's suitor wish list.